Should Parental Alienation be a Diagnosis?

 Parental Alienation Support

 This page is to provide support by offering resources and references in regard to parental alienation.
 It is provided with the understanding that the blog is not providing any legal, mental health, or other professional service.
-The information is not designed to replace the services of a qualified mental health professional, attorney, or expert in parental alienation.
+The information is not designed to replace the services of your qualified mental health professional or attorney.
 This page does not represent the opinion of any professional organization.
-Nothing on this site should be construed as offering professional or therapeutic recommendations.
-This blog does however attempt to dispel the myth that parental alienation is nothing more than junk science or a misused theory.
+As a caveat, nothing on this site should be construed as offering professional or therapeutic recommendations.
 Hopefully, others will review the references and resources.
 Most of the articles cite parental alienation experts that have been published in peer-reviewed journals.
-Parental alienation is emotional abuse.
+Many professionals consider parental alienation as emotional abuse.
 To eradicate this form of abuse requires education, advocacy, awareness, and continued empirical advancement.
 Comments posted on this page do not reflect the opinion of the author.

 Alienation a normal reaction?
 Maybe, after 1 year.
 What about 15 years?